What is a Stock Option?

-Issued by the company, these options are used to incentivize and reward employees.
-They can’t be sold or transferred, and the worker has the right (but not the obligation) to exercise them and purchase shares in the company.
-Executive compensation will sometimes include an employee stock option plan.
+Issued by a company, these options are used to incentivize and reward employees.
+They generally can’t be sold or transferred, and the worker has the right (but not the obligation) to exercise them and purchase shares in the company.
+Executive compensation sometimes includes an employee stock option plan.

 Traded like shares, investors can buy or sell ETOs on exchanges such as the Chicago Board Options Exchange.
 ETOs are also guaranteed by a clearinghouse, such as the Options Clearing Corporation.
 The options clearing house acts as an intermediary between the buyer and seller, to ensure that the transaction is settled correctly.